 Individuals may file a complaint directly with local law enforcement agencies by dialing 911.
-Individuals may contact any of the following for assistance in filing a complaint with local law enforcement, you may contact Campus Police or the Title IX Coordinator.
+Individuals may contact the Title IX Coordinator or Campus Police for assistance in filing a complaint with local law enforcement.

 Individuals may file complaints or discuss matters with law enforcement authorities without requesting an investigation under this Policy.
 Individuals who make a criminal complaint also may choose to pursue a College Complaint simultaneously or at a different time.